-Christian Lewis (he/him) is a theatre critic and freelance theatre writer with bylines in The Huffington Post, Medium, and Broadway World.
-He is also a graduate student pursuing a PhD in English at the CUNY Graduate Center; he has a BA in English and Drama from Vassar College.
+Christian Lewis (they/them) is a theatre critic and freelance theatre writer with bylines in The Huffington Post, Medium, and Broadway World.
+They are also a graduate student pursuing a PhD in English at the CUNY Graduate Center; they have a B.A. in English and Drama from Vassar College.

 Sloth Levine (they/them) is a director, playwright, designer, and advocate for transgender and non-binary theatre makers based in Boston.
 They have a B.A. in Theatre Studies from Emerson College.